Harrison-Li/Computational-materials-notes/README.md

 # ML-for-Materials-notes

-My notes from studying Machine learning from materials science background as a beginner.
-These files mainly contain theoretical knowledge about AI and AI for materials.
-While practice codes are in process (I am on the way too🥹)
+My notes from studying **Machine Learning** with a **materials science** background as a beginner.
+These files mainly contain **theoretical knowledge** about AI and AI for materials.
+🛠️ Practical code is still in progress (I'm working on it! 🥹)

 > [!NOTE]
 >
-> All of text is written in Typora, while GitHub does not support MathJax engine or KaTeX for rendering LaTeX.
-So, some formulas are not formally presented ,     please download it for viewing.
+> All text is written in **Typora**.
+However, GitHub does **not support MathJax or KaTeX**, so some LaTeX formulas may not render correctly here.
+> 👉 Please download the files to view them with proper formatting.

+---

+## 🔄 Incoming Updates

+I'm currently learning **quantum mechanics** and exploring **high-throughput computational methods** to calculate material properties more accurately.
+I'm also trying to understand:

+- **Machine Learning Force Fields**
+- **AI for Quantum Chemistry (AIQC)**

+Fitting **wavefunctions** might be a good approach to balance **accuracy** and **computational cost**.

+📌 I’ll continue to publish notes as I make progress.
+💡 Also looking for advice and feedback from the community! 🥰